Essential tips for visiting Central Coast beaches

+It's vital you know how to call for help before entering the ocean.
 If you’re swimming and find yourself in a spot of bother, the best thing you can do is raise your hand to alert a lifeguard.
 Don’t try to fight a rip current – it’s much safer to stay calm and raise your arm.
 Concentrate on simply staying afloat and shout for assistance – along with raising your arm – to grab the lifeguard’s attention quickly.

 Essential #5 – Listen to the lifeguards